DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Overview

 \textbf{1.
-Multi-Layer Abstraction.} We design a general multi-layer abstraction for near-bank PIM systems, where PIM cores form PIM groups, that enables \SysName to reason about data distribution across memory banks and data processing on PIM groups and cores.
+Multi-Layer Abstraction.} We design a general multi-layer abstraction for near-bank PIM systems, where PIM cores form PIM groups, \CamOne{which} enables \SysName to reason about data distribution across memory banks and data processing on PIM groups and cores.
 Our abstraction (i) enables coarse-grained optimizations at the PIM group level and fine-grained optimizations at the PIM core level, and (ii) decouples the compiler from backend-specific semantics, allowing \SysName to support multiple current and future PIM backends. \textbf{2.
-Data-Centric Schedule Generator.} We follow a \emph{data-first} scheduling strategy that first generates all candidate tensor data partitions across PIM resources, and then maps them to corresponding loop partitions in the compute code, creating \emph{tiling drafts}.
-This approach enables effective \emph{co-optimization} of data rearrangements with compute code. \textbf{3.
-PIM-Specific Code Optimizer.} We further optimize data rearrangement and compute code performance of tiling drafts through two PIM-specific optimizations.
-This optimizer can be easily extended with additional backend-agnostic optimizations or backend-specific passes to create specialized compiler variants for particular PIM backends. \textbf{4.
-Coupled Predictor.} We use a learning-based predictor that models the interdependence between data rearrangement costs and compute efficiency and selects the optimal configuration that minimizes end-to-end time.
-It can provide fast and accurate performance predictions on various PIM backends.
+Data-Centric Schedule Generator.} We follow a \emph{data-first} scheduling strategy that first generates all candidate \CamOne{data partitions} across PIM resources, and then maps them to corresponding loop partitions in the \CamOne{compute schedule}, creating \emph{tiling drafts}.
+This approach enables effective \emph{co-optimization} of data rearrangement with \CamOne{loop-level compute schedule}. \textbf{3.
+PIM-Specific Code Optimizer.} \CamOne{We introduce PIM-specific performance optimizations for data rearrangement strategy and loop-level compute schedule of each tiling draft.} This optimizer can be easily extended with additional backend-agnostic optimizations or backend-specific passes to create specialized compiler variants for particular PIM backends. \textbf{4.
+Coupled \revC{Performance} Predictor.} We use a learning-based \revC{performance} predictor that models the interdependence between data rearrangement costs and compute efficiency and selects the best-performing configuration that minimizes end-to-end \revC{execution} time.
+It can provide fast and accurate performance predictions on various PIM backends. \textbf{5.
+Intermediate Representation.} \ArXiv{We design a data-centric Intermediate Representation (IR) that captures the optimized data partitioning strategy and loop-level compute schedule derived from the best-performing configuration.
+Given an ML kernel written in high-level Python as input, the IR encodes how data is distributed across PIM cores and how computation is structured within them.
+This intermediate layer is subsequently lowered to backend-specific PIM instructions, enabling support for multiple PIM backends.}